© Turismo de Lugo

 - Год постройки: Walls

 - Исторический период: 3rd century

-- Расположение: The Cathedral, the Roman baths, the Roman bridge, the Church of San Pedro, that of Santiago A Nova.
+- Расположение: Cathedral, hot springs, Roman bridge, church of San Pedro, church of Santiago A Nova.